elqal3awii/WebSecurity-Academy-with-Rust/README.md

 If you find the scripts too hard, it is advisable to stick with single-threaded ones.
 Even with a single thread, they will still be faster than using Python.

-# Error Handling
+## Error Handling

 Since this repository is intended for educational purposes and not for production, I have omitted some error handling, which I believe will not significantly impact your testing of the script.
 This decision represents a trade-off between addressing every possible scenario and prioritizing simplicity.

-# Coding Styles

-If you go through all the scripts, you may notice that they utilize different crates and exhibit various styles.
-This diversity should help you observe the different ways in which scripts can be written.
+## Reporting Issues

+If you encounter any issues or have suggestions for improvement while working with these scripts, feel free to open an issue.
+Your feedback is valuable, and I appreciate your contributions to enhance the learning experience for everyone.

-# Rust Alternatives
+## Rust Alternatives

 At the begining, you may find that it so difficult to write Rust code and you will want to get back to python.
 Don't give up easly!

 If you insist and don't get comfrotable with Rust, you can check out [WebSecurity Academy with Python](https://github.com/elqal3awii/WebSecurity-Academy-with-Python) repository in which I have solved the same labs using Python.

-# Support & Star ✨
+## Support & Star ✨

 If you appreciate the work and find it valuable, please consider giving this repository a star.
 Your support is greatly appreciated and helps to showcase the popularity and significance of the project.
 Thank you for your interest and support!

-# Resources
+## Resources

 - ["The Rust Programming Language" Book](https://doc.rust-lang.org/book/title-page.html)
 - ["Programming Rust" Book](https://www.goodreads.com/book/show/25550614-programming-rust?ref=nav_sb_ss_2_16)